gattil/gattil.github.io/01_about/index.md

 - [Alpiq AG, Olten](https://www.alpiq.com/)

 In June '20, I started working in the Digital & Commerce Tecnology department at [Alpiq, AG](https://www.alpiq.com/).
 At first I covered the role of <strong>Cloud Engineer</strong> in the Application Operation Support team, and lately I took on the responsibility as <strong>Technical Lead</strong>.
-In this role, I coordinate the implementation and execution of business-driven cloud projects, and I support the introduction of DevSecOps strategies and cloud-inspired engineering best practices.

 In this position, I am responsible for:

 - Coordinating the implementation and execution of business-driven cloud projects
 - Translating architecture diagrams into practical and reproducible cloud solutions
 - Ensuring code quality and delivery standards